aerth/cosgo/README.md

-cosgo -custom "MyApp" -nolog # run our MyApp config with nolog cosgo --nolog # no output whatsoever cosgo -bind 127.0.0.1 -port 8000 -fastcgi # nginx setup
+cosgo -custom "MyApp" -nolog # run our MyApp config with nolog cosgo --nolog # no output whatsoever cosgo -bind 127.0.0.1 -port 8000 -fastcgi # nginx setup cosgo -gpg publickey.asc -debug # loads publickey.asc into memory (so you can delete it after booting cosgo if you want)

 ```